-In August of 1964, Congress (with only two “nay” votes) gave Johnson complete authority to go to war – a war that would last another eleven years, killing some 60,000 Americans (and generating over a hundred thousand veteran suicides) and up to three million Asians, the vast majority of them civilians.
+In August of 1964, Congress (with only two “nay” votes) gave Johnson complete authority to go to war – a war that would last another eleven years, killing some 60,000 Americans (and generating over a hundred thousand veteran suicides) and between three and four million Asians, the vast majority of them civilians.

-In Viet Nam, America enacted its “red, white and black” narrative once again, with white generals sending black and brown soldiers into what everyone called “Indian country.”
+My book Madness at the Gates of the City: The Myth of American Innocence argues that American myth has divided the world into “red, white and black” – the external, red other; the internal, black other; and the innocent, white community.
+In Viet Nam, America enacted this narrative once again, with white generals sending black and brown soldiers into what everyone called “Indian country.”
 The U.S. dropped seven million tons of bombs; significantly, most were dropped from 30,000 feet, so pilots never heard the explosions or saw the results.
-They took Apollonic killing at a distance to its extreme: bombing peasants “back to the Stone Age.”
+They took Apollonic killing at a distance to its extreme: bombing a nation “back to the Stone Age.”

 Sociologist Phillip Slater observed this pattern of goodwill justifying mass slaughter and argued,